mikependon/RepoDB/RepoDb.Nuget/documentation.md

 ### Goal

-To be the fastest and easy-to-use lightweight ORM.
+To be the fastest and the easiest-to-use lightweight ORM.

 ### Vision